Best Books to Learn Public Speaking in 2023

-“Illuminate: Ignite Change Through Speeches, Stories, Ceremonies, and Symbols” by Nancy Duarte and Patti Sanche
+“Illuminate: Ignite Change Through Speeches, Stories, Ceremonies, and Symbols” by Nancy Duarte and Patti Sanchez

 “Resonate: Present Visual Stories that Transform Audiences” by Nancy Duarte

-Just as the author's first book helped presenters become visual communicators, Resonate helps you make a strong connection with your audience and lead them to purposeful action.
+Just as the author's first book helped presenters become visual communicators, Resonate helps you connect strongly with your audience and lead them to purposeful action.
 The author's approach is simple: building a presentation today is a bit like writing a documentary.
 Using this approach, you'll convey your content with passion, persuasion, and impact.

 “Steal the Show: From Speeches to Job Interviews to Deal-Closing Pitches, How to Guarantee a Standing Ovation for All the Performances in Your Life” by Michael Port